t2trg/2015-ietf94/t2trg-charter.md

 * Activities
-    * Preparing and running "plugRESTs" (with support from the documents above, in cooperation with W3C IG WoT; preparing work on reference and evaluation frameworks)
+    * Preparing and running "plugRESTs" (with support from the documents above, in cooperation with W3C IG WoT; preparing work on reference and evaluation frameworks), eventually leading to:
+          * plugRESTs: lessons learned